displaynone/lissn/README.md

 The `android/app/src/main/java` folder includes a native module (`ExpoMusicLibrary`) written in Kotlin.
 This module is largely copied from [dev-josias/expo-music-library](https://github.com/dev-josias/expo-music-library); the original project had a bug associating album IDs, and that issue remains unresolved here.

+## Releases

+Releases are automated with semantic-release.
+Conventional Commits are required (commitlint enforces them).
+Run `npm run release` in CI or locally with Node.js 18.17+ and set these environment variables before executing:

+- `GITHUB_TOKEN`: personal access token with `repo` scope so semantic-release can create tags and GitHub releases.
+- `GH_TOKEN`: optional alias that semantic-release checks if `GITHUB_TOKEN` is not set.

+The release pipeline updates `CHANGELOG.md`, bumps the version in `package.json`/`package-lock.json`, and publishes a GitHub release (npm publishing is disabled).

 ## License

 This project is distributed under the same license as the repository from which the Kotlin module was derived.